LivelyIE/web/tasks/markdown/T_OrganiseBankAccounts.md

 Frequently contributing to safe long-term investments won't be a concern for lenders.

 Investing in assets like cryptocurrencies and high risk stocks can be seen as a form of gambling, though the policy varies by lender.
 It is best avoided in the lead up to your mortgage application however if you do invest, make sure it's with your disposable income and that you don't dip into your regular savings.

+### Can I use investments as part of my deposit?

+Yes, though of course you will need to sell the assets and you may need to prove to your lender that you have covered tax owed on any profits.